 Why is sleep particularly important for teens?

 Sleep is one of the four pillars on which our overall health rests.
-Sleep is absolutely essential for the physical, mental, and cognitive health of every person, independent of their age.
+Sleep is absolutely essential for the physical, mental, and cognitive health of every person, independent of age.
 Sleep is particularly important for teens because it plays a crucial role in their physical and mental development.

 Additionally, sufficient sleep can improve mood, increase focus and concentration, and reduce stress levels.
 All of these are critical for teens who are navigating the challenges of adolescence.

-How long teens should sleep?
+How long should teens sleep?

-Teenagers usually require less sleep than children, but still should get more sleep than adults.
+Teenagers usually require less sleep than children but still should get more sleep than adults.
 The recommended amount of sleep for 14–16-year-old teenagers is 9–11 hours per night, and for 17–19-year-old teenagers 8–10 hours per night.

 However, it is important to point out that sleep needs vary from person to person.
 This is partly due to genetics.
-Sleep needs also vary for the same person from one day to another depending on daily physical and cognitive activity, health status and sleep on previous nights.
+Sleep needs also vary for the same person from one day to another, depending on daily physical and cognitive activity, health status, and sleep on previous nights.

-It's important for teens to prioritize getting enough sleep each night to support their overall health and wellbeing.
+It's important for teens to prioritize getting enough sleep each night to support their overall health and well-being.

 Are teens sleeping enough?